Large for Gestational Age

 called respiratory distress syndrome.
 They also may be at risk of breathing meconium

-into the lungs around the time of delivery.
+into the lungs around the time of birth.

 Birth injuries such as a broken collar bone or damaged nerves in the arm (brachial